The seminal vesicle-specific proteome

 Gene expression shared between the seminal vesicle and other tissues

-In order to illustrate the relation of seminal vesicle tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of seminal vesicle tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

-The KIAA1210 gene is group enriched in seminal vesicle, epididymis and testis.
+Seminal vesicle has most group enriched gene expression in common with epididymis.
+The KIAA1210 gene is group enriched in epididymis, seminal vesicle and testis.
 The protein expression in seminal vesicle and epididymis, both excretory male glands, is restricted to the fibromuscular tissues surrounding the glandular epithelia, while the expression in testis is mainly detected in Sertoli cells.